 She is also keen on the art of the First World War… And has run an MA course on war art in the War Studies department at Kings College, London.
 She enjoys reviewing exhibitions as well as lecturing for or at the National Gallery.

-Antonia has taught art history for over eighteen years to adults of all ages, both newcomers and those with a background in art.
+Antonia has taught art history for over twenty-one years to adults of all ages, both newcomers and those with a background in art.
 This activity takes place in Italy and in the UK, where she is regularly asked to speak to Societies and Art History Groups.
 She loves sharing her enthusiasm with others.
 Her lectures combine energy with expert knowledge.

 She completed her MA and PhD at the Warburg Institute, London University.